FrancescaShell/Test/README.md

 Cities and parameters are stored in ```pypackage``` as .csv files; respectively in ```cities.csv``` and ```parameters.csv```

-### Create AND Populate Openairq_user.DB
+### Create and Populate Openairq_user.db
-Before run ```main.py``` you need to register with a username and a password.
-The sign-in necessity of a database to record all the users' information.
-You find all the process to create a database inside the ```dbmanager.py```file inside /script directory.
+Before running ```main.py``` you need to register with a username and a password.
+There is sign-in necessity of a database to record all the users' information.
+You find all the processes needed to create a database inside the ```dbmanager.py```file inside /script directory.
 You need to import and use the library SQLite3.
 The program will check if the database is already existing.
 If not you create a new DB called user_database using:
 ```
 cursor.execute('''CREATE TABLE user_database